 An annual celebration of rockabilly, country, Geordie swing and roots-driven folk that is a highlight in the Jumpin’ Hot Club calendar.
-The date for 2018 is 11th August, read below for earlier Cantina highlights
+The date is Sat 11th August 2018 –

 “Superb day, so much talent and good humour and a feast for all music fans “ – Juan Fitzgerald